Cajac/picoCTF-Writeups/picoCTF_2019/Reverse_Engineering/droids1.md

 Then open the `one.apk` file in [Android Studio](https://developer.android.com/studio).
 I selected the `Profile or Debug APK` option.

 Now, we run/emulate the application on a virtual device with SDK-version 29.
 My virtual device was a `Pixel_3_XL_API_29` device.
 Select `Run 'one'` from the `Run`-menu in Android Studio.

-The application looks exactly like the [previous challenge](droids0.md) with an input test field and a big button.
+The application looks exactly like the [previous challenge](droids0.md) with an input text field and a big button.

 Enter the password `opossum` in the text field, click the button and the flag is revealed.